-Expression of interest for participants
+Expression of Interest

-In early February 2024, CREATE will run an Expression of Interest (EOI) process where children and young people age 12 - 18 years with a care experience can register if they want to participate in the group sessions.
+The Expression of Interest (EOI) process is open for all children and young people age 12 - 18 years with a care experience if they want to participate in the group sessions.

 You will need to meet the requirements below to be able to participate in the sessions.